 - AI-driven.
 As machine learning technology matured and business users embraced data quality, it only made sense to use it to further automate data quality management and augment data stewards’ experience.
 Machine learning is now used to simplify the configuration of data quality projects by suggesting the rules to use and for autonomous detection of data irregularities, also known as anomalies.

 - Data Quality Fabric.
-Data quality fabric is, at the moment, the most advanced iteration of data quality automation.
+Data quality fabric is, at the moment, the most advanced iteration an automated data quality campaign.
 It sits on the backbone of a data catalog, which maintains an up-to-date version of enterprise metadata, and combines AI and the rule-based approach to automate all aspects of data quality: configuration, measurement, and providing data.

 The scope of data quality is unlimited

 Data quality is no longer perceived as a set of standard functions like cleansing and validation.
 Instead, the thinking has evolved to decision-makers and data stakeholders asking themselves this question: